See caption

 Wikimedia Commons

 Lupset Hall, a small country house, was built in 1716 as a gentleman’s residence for Richard Witton in Lupset, to the west of Wakefield in the West Riding of Yorkshire.
 The hall is two miles (3.2 km) from Wakefield and overlooked the lower Calder Valley.
-The hall, now a Grade II* listed building, was bought with its land by Wakefield Corporation in 1927.
+The hall, now a Grade II* listed buildingStructure of particular architectural and/or historic interest deserving of special protection., was bought with its land by Wakefield Corporation in 1927.
 Its land was converted to a golf course for the City of Wakefield Golf Club and the hall used as a clubhouse.
 It is now privately owned and in a deteriorating state of repair.

 History